cbujard/cookiecutter-osparc-service/.github/PULL_REQUEST_TEMPLATE.md

 WIP: work in progress

 Consider prefix your PR message with an emoticon
-  🐛 bugfix
+  🐛    Fix a bug.
-  ✨ new feature
+  ✨    Introduce new features.
-  🔨 refactoring
+  ♻️     Refactor code.
+  🚑️    Critical hotfix.
   🏗️ maintenance
-  📚 documentation
+  ⬆️     Upgrade dependencies.
+  📝    Add or update documentation.
+  🔨    Add or update development scripts.
+  🔒️    Fix security issues.

 and append (⚠️ devops) if changes in devops configuration required before deploying